 You will return to the hospital for your post-operative review, in which any stitches are removed.
 Though the surgeon uses dissolvable stitches, we will check to make sure your incisions have healed.
 You will also be assessed with any leftover swelling and any advice to help improve your recovery time.

 As apart of your aftercare, we advise all patients to book in once a year to see their surgeon for a brief assessment of the consistent results.

-We recommend taking 7-14 days off of work following your arms lifting procedure.
-In this case, I can supply you with a medical certificate for your employer.
+We recommend taking 7-14 days off of work following your breast enlargement procedure.
+In this case I can supply you with a medical certificate for your employer.

 Post-operative follow-up is of paramount importance.
 Each patient undergoing any Cosmetic Surgery will be given post operative appointments for wound management and suture removal.
 Post-operative instructions are vital and we consider it very important that you adhere to them.
 Failing to follow these guidelines and attend your appointments can adversely affect the outcome of surgery and put patient safety at risk.